Day Three

 Last birding spot for the day - I met up with some of the group at the Cape May Bird Observatory – Northwood Center.
 We watched a pair of Black-throated Blue Warblers feeding amongst the tree branches.

-Long day of birding, about 9 hours and xx miles.
+Long day of birding, about 9 hours and 3.7 miles.
 Time to go back to the hotel, look at some pictures and get ready for a nice dinner.